nicnacnic/restreamer-dashboard/README.md

 For a full installation and user guide, please visit the [wiki](https://github.com/nicnacnic/Restreamer-Dashboard/wiki).

+## Marathon Layouts!
+If you need a pack of marathon layouts to customize, check out my NodeCG bundle! [nicnacnic/nodecg-marathon-layouts](https://github.com/nicnacnic/nodecg-marathon-layouts)

 ## Suggestions And Support
 The dashboard is still being developed, so if you come across any bugs or have any suggestions, please let me know by checking the list of [known bugs](https://github.com/nicnacnic/Restreamer-Dashboard/wiki), and creating an issue in the [issue tracker](https://github.com/nicnacnic/Restreamer-Dashboard/issues) if it isn't listed.